By Grant Campbell

 Goals Above Replacement (GAR, WAR, and SPAR) is a metric that attempts to assign a total value to each player, which represents how much that player contributed to their team in a single number.

-Case in point, Quinn Hughes’s play this season.
-If we look at EVD (Even-Strength Defense Goals Above Average/Replacement Level) Hughes is 7th worst in the NHL at -3.3 just ahead of Josh Morrissey at -3.1.
-If we look at Even-Strength Defence Wins Above Replacement (-0.46) Hughes is last just ahead of teammate Tyler Myers (another issue altogether) and lastly throw in 5v5 xGA/60 and Hughes will come out near the bottom once again.
+Case in point, Quinn Hughes’s play this season (2020-21).
+If we look at EVD (Even-Strength Defense Goals Above Average/Replacement Level) Hughes was 7th worst in the NHL at -3.3 just ahead of Josh Morrissey at -3.1.
+If we look at Even-Strength Defence Wins Above Replacement (-0.46) Hughes was last just ahead of teammate Tyler Myers (another issue altogether) and lastly throw in 5v5 xGA/60 and Hughes came out near the bottom once again.

-Each of these categories are weighted to the point where they outweigh his offensive contribution and put Hughes as a negative contributor in xGAR (-1.4) and xWAR (-1.0) and just barely above replacement in GAR (0.4) and WAR (0.1).
-I realize these are estimates but to tell me that the contribution of Hughes is that of a replacement level player this season is simply untrue.
+Each of these categories is weighted to the point where they outweigh his offensive contribution and put Hughes as a negative contributor in xGAR (-1.4) and xWAR (-1.0) and just barely above replacement in GAR (0.4) and WAR (0.1).
+I realize these are estimates but to tell me that the contribution of Hughes is that of a replacement-level player this season is simply untrue.

-Let’s compare Hughes and his teammate Alexander Edler with their EVD and drill a little deeper solely on their defensive statistics.
-Hughes is minus 3.3 in EVD and Edler leads the Canucks with a positive 1.8 EVD which on the surface gives us the impression that Edler is a much better defender (and one on one in front of the net I would tend to agree).
+Let’s compare Hughes and his ex-teammate Alexander Edler with their EVD and drill a little deeper solely into their measurable defensive statistics.
+Hughes was minus 3.3 in EVD and Edler led the Canucks with a positive 1.8 EVD which on the surface gives us the impression that Edler is a much better defender (and one on one in front of the net I would tend to agree).

 Expanding on blocked shots and the correlation to good defense I took the top 10 in the league and compared where they were for EVD and took the bottom 10 as well.
 The top 10 had a cumulative EVD of 11.9 while the bottom 10 were minus 10.4.